nikhlu07/H.E.L.I.X/frontend/src/components/Auth/README.md

 ## Authentication Flow

+1. User selects a sector (Government or NGO) and navigates to the corresponding login page.
-1. User clicks "Login with Internet Identity"
+2. User clicks "Login with Internet Identity"
-2. Redirects to Internet Identity service
+3. Redirects to Internet Identity service
-3. User authenticates (biometric/WebAuthn)
+4. User authenticates (biometric/WebAuthn)
-4. Returns with delegation and principal
+5. Returns with delegation and principal
-5. Backend validates and issues JWT
+6. Backend validates and issues JWT
-6. User redirected to role-specific dashboard
+7. User redirected to role-specific dashboard

 ## Related Documentation